Matthew Aimers, Who Allegedly Groped Waitress At His Wedding Reception, Appears In Court With Wife By His Side

-Matthew Aimers was accused of groping a teenage waitress and sparking a brawl at his own wedding reception, but the allegedly badly behaved groom has not lost the support of his bride.
+Matthew Aimers was accused of groping a teenage waitress and sparking a brawl at his own wedding reception, but the allegedly badly-behaved groom has not lost the support of his bride.

 As the 31-year-old man’s attorney claimed, her support should be proof that he was innocent of the charges.